RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

       3. Both of these are trained on ImageNet
    4. Training from scratch and embedded training both supported
 6. important hyperparams -
-   1. deep learning usual like optimizer, learning_rate, epoch, batch_size
+   1. deep learning usuals like optimizer, learning_rate, epoch, batch_size
    2. algorithm
    3. backbone
 7. instance -